 Box Forest Circuit is rated as one of the best Lamington National Park walks through the UNESCO Heritage-listed Gondwana Rainforest.

-Boasting four epic waterfalls known as Elabana Falls, Box Log Falls, Darragumai Falls and Nugurin Falls, I think it’s safe to say that the Box Forest Circuit is not to be missed on your visit to the Grene Mountains section in Lamington National Park!
+Boasting four epic waterfalls including Elabana Falls, Box Log Falls, Darragumai Falls, and Nugurin Falls, I think it’s safe to say that this circuit is not to be missed on your visit to the Green Mountains section in Lamington National Park!

 HOW TO GET TO BOX FOREST CIRCUIT